AllardKamiel/Scalable-remote-attestation-of-IoT-swarm-using-IOTA-/README.md

 This function sends a streams message on the channel on the IOTA tangle.
 The public and private part are seperate intputs and the the last message and sequence file locations are neede because the message is linked to this and after publisching the files are updeate with the new adress and sequence of the new message.

 #### Securityreceive
 This function checks wheter or not you have accss to a send message.
 This is done by calculating the deltas of the iot device itself and checking them with the deltas in the received public part of the IOTA streams message.
-If you have access the private part of the message is printed.
-In the future a JSON can be made where all of the private messgaes you have acccess to are put in and then i returned.
-Then the IoT device has to act on these messages.
+If you have access 0 is reeturned otherwise 1 is returned.

 #### receive_messages_from_tangle
 This function simply fetches all of the unreaded messages from the IOTA streams channel.
-It uses the security receive function to determine of you have acess to a message or not.
+It uses the security receive function to determine of you have acess to a message or not. if you have access the private part of the message is printed.
+In the future a JSON can be made where all of the private messgaes you have acccess to are put in and then i returned.
+Then the IoT device has to act on these messages.
 #### check_nonce_timestamp
 #### add_nonce_timestamp
 #### cleanup_nonce_timestamp